-Electronic devices and personal property such as games, toys, Pokemon Cards and similar items are not allowed in the school or on school buses.
+Electronic devices and personal property such as games, toys, Pokemon Cards and similar items are not allowed in the school or on school buses unless arrangements are made with the classroom teacher.
 Book bags and other personal items may be subject to search.
 Please label all personal property with your child's full name.
-Unless cell phones and other personal electronic devices are being used for instructional purposes they MUST be kept in the off position and in their book bag unless an alternate location has been created by the homeroom teacher.
 At no time are cell phones allowed to be used on the school bus, on the playground, in the restroom, etc. If you need to get an important message to your student during the day, please call the school and we will relay the message.

-Smart Watches must not be used during the school day phone calls, text messaging, videos, music, etc. If a Smart Watch disrupts the learning environment, the teacher may ask the student to remove the watch to be placed in a safe location.
+Smart Watches must not be used during the school day to make phone calls, text messaging, videos, music, etc. If a Smart Watch disrupts the learning environment, the teacher may ask the student to remove the watch to be placed in a safe location.